Brutal Russian general led troops that killed civilians

 ‘WE DO NOT TAKE PRISONERS’

 The map seized by Ukrainian forces is almost as tall as a man.
 It’s frayed, creased and deeply outdated — describing towns as they no longer exist.
-A single red line snakes down from Belarus, along the Western flank of the Dnieper River, through Chernobyl and towards Zhuliany airport, in Kyiv.
+A single red line snakes down from Belarus, along the western flank of the Dnieper River, through Chernobyl and toward Zhuliany airport, in Kyiv.

-At 7 a.m. the morning of Feb.
-24, the commander of that division, Major General Sergei Chubarykin, ordered his troops to cross into Ukraine from Belarus and fight their way to Kyiv, Ukrainian prosecutors say.
+At 7 a.m. on Feb.
+24, the commander of that division, Maj.
+Gen. Sergei Chubarykin, ordered his troops to cross into Ukraine from Belarus and fight their way to Kyiv, Ukrainian prosecutors say.
 Chubarykin reported to Chaiko during the initial phase of the war, two Ukrainian officials told the AP and Frontline.

 Boy soldiers — some not much bigger than their guns — perched on top of their tanks, shouting: “Now we will take Kyiv!
 Kyiv is ours!” witnesses said.

 The troops moving toward the capitol had been ordered to block and destroy “nationalist resistance,” according to the Royal United Services Institute, a London think tank that has reviewed copies of Russia’s battle plans.
-Soldiers used lists compiled by Russian intelligence and conducted “zachistka” — cleansing operations — sweeping neighborhoods to identify and neutralize anyone who might pose a threat.
+Soldiers used lists compiled by Russian intelligence and conducted “zachistki” — cleansing operations — sweeping neighborhoods to identify and neutralize anyone who might pose a threat.

 “Those orders were written at Chaiko’s level.
-So he would have seen them and signed up for them,” said Jack Watling, a senior research fellow at RUSI who shared the battle plans with The AP.
+So he would have seen them and signed up for them,” said Jack Watling, a senior research fellow at RUSI who shared the battle plans with the AP.

 While there is nothing necessarily illegal about that order, it was often implemented with flagrant disregard for the laws of war as Russian troops seized territories across Ukraine.

-Witnesses and survivors in Bucha, as well as Ozera, Babyntsi and Zdvyzhivka — all areas under Chaiko’s command — told AP and Frontline that Russian soldiers tortured and killed people on the slightest suspicion they might be helping the Ukrainian military.
-Sweeps intensified after Russian positions were hit with precision, interviews and video show, and soldiers, in intercepted phone calls obtained by The AP, told their loved ones that they’d been ordered to take a no-mercy approach to suspected informants.
+Witnesses and survivors in Bucha, as well as Ozera, Babyntsi and Zdvyzhivka — all areas under Chaiko’s command — told the AP and Frontline that Russian soldiers tortured and killed people on the slightest suspicion they might be helping the Ukrainian military.
+Sweeps intensified after Russian positions were hit with precision, interviews and video show, and soldiers, in intercepted phone calls obtained by the AP, told their loved ones that they’d been ordered to take a no-mercy approach to suspected informants.

 Soldiers told their mothers, wives and friends back in Russia that they had killed people simply for being out on the street when “real” civilians would have been in the basement, calls the Ukrainian government intercepted near Kyiv show.